The project has five objectives:

 (5) Collect the field trial data

-In this quarter, the following activities have been conducted:
+In this quarter, the following activities were performed: